sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

     ![Add the Xamarin License task](Images/vsts-build-add-xamarin.png "Add the Xamarin License task")

     _Add the Xamarin License task_

+    > **Note**: This is not strictly necessary in this case since the build agent is on your machine which already has a Xamarin license on it (the one you activated in Visual Studio).
+However, in real life the activation/deactivation of the Xamarin license on the build agent is typically necessary.

 1. This adds the **Xamarin License** task at the bottom of the definition.
 Click and drag the task so that it is just below the **NuGet Installer** task.